 - Any other expenditures required to keep the income coming in

-The IRS allows a business expense deduction of 57.5 cents per mile for a vehicle, but if you buy used cars and get decent gas mileage, it’s probably less than that.
+The IRS allows a business expense deduction of 53.5 cents per mile for a vehicle, but if you buy used cars and get decent gas mileage, it’s probably less than that.
 I figure 35 cents per mile for commuting, but make your best guess for your car, and exclude costs you would pay whether you worked or not, like licensing and insurance.
-Google Maps will help you calculate the miles to and from work.
+Google Maps will also help you calculate the miles to and from work.

 Exclude educational expenses you’ve already incurred.
 Economists say sunk costs like these are irrelevant to future-based calculations.
 But include any ongoing educational expenses needed to get or keep a job or business (like annual education required by law for real estate agents).

 Income taxes are dependent upon where you live.
 With a job in Florida you pay no state income tax, but in California you pay a rate as high as 12.3%.